-One of the two primary focuses we’ve had for our product, even before our first line of code, was the performance and responsiveness of every user interaction.
-I’ll admit that my personal, somewhat intense, focus on “performance as a feature” wasn’t initially driven by some altruistic love for my soon-to-be customers.
-It was all about my own personal frustrations with software, and my learned ability to solve those problems.
-As an added bonus, I had time to hone my frustration with software performance while working on an outside project with a group of friends.
-We had very limited budget and had to keep up with millions of requests per hour during our live-coverage.
+One of the two primary focuses we’ve had for Onspring, even before our first line of code, was the performance and responsiveness of every user interaction.
+I’ll admit that personal, somewhat intense, focus on “performance as a feature” wasn’t initially driven by some altruistic love for soon-to-be customers.
+It was all about personal frustrations with software, and the learned ability to solve those problems.
+As an added bonus, we had time to hone frustration with software performance while working on an outside project with a group of friends.
+We had a very limited budget and had to keep up with millions of requests per hour during our live-coverage.
 We spent hours and days and weeks researching and honing our performance tuning skills.
 We even developed some really cool technology to handle our specific use case.
-Sadly, that tech didn’t have a ton of use for Onspring…. but the skills I learned did.
+Sadly, that tech didn’t have a ton of use for Onspring…. but the skills we learned did.

 It’s no mistake that some of the most well-used and well-liked products on the internet are known and loved for their performance.

 More important than the average response time is the percentiles of response time.
 These results include the time it takes Onspring to receive the request and send the last byte of the response.

 50th Percentile: < 0.025 seconds

 “Did I read that right?”

 Yes, 99% of our requests are served in under 1.01 seconds… and half of them are served in under 0.025 seconds.
 That’s 1/40th of a second!